IAMSALAM/alx-pre_course/0x01-git/README.md

 Hey
-My reaadme is up to date
+My readme is up to date